curityio/advanced-nginx-request-validation/README.md

 ### Scripting in nginx

 The client's request passes the reverse proxy, i.e. nginx which terminates the TLS sessions in order to validate and adapt the request before sending it to the upstream server aka the Curity Identity Server.
 As a result nginx handles any mutual TLS session and validates the client's certificate.
 Only if the certificate is valid, nginx will continue with processing of the request content.
-To avoid unnecessary heavy operations nginx performs some simple validity checks such as checking for missing or prohibited parameters before validating the signature.
-It will then pass a valid request to the Curity Identity Server.
+To validate the `software_statement` in the DCR request an external service is called.
+This is because of a limitation in the resty.jwt module regarding signature algorithms.
+After successful validation nginx will add default values before it forwards the request to the Curity Identity Server together with the client certificate in the header `X-Client-SSL-Cert`.

 ```
+...
+# Trusted issuers for client certificates
+ssl_client_certificate /tmp/ca-bank-chain.pem;

 ...
 access_by_lua_block {
   ...